-The function will now recirculate continuously within the buffer.
+The looping feature permits the generation of periodic functions by: (a) loading a function into the buffer, (b) closing the buffer, and (c) initiating clocking to drive the analog outputs while the function recirculates within the buffer.
 Figure 3.6.2 illustrates the flow of data within the output buffer while looping.
-The End Burst flag shown in the figure is not required for single-function looping, but is used for one-shot or multiple-burst operations.
+The End Burst flag shown in the figure is not required for looping, but is used for one-shot operations.